The College Squash Association (CSA) is the governing body overseeing men’s and women’s intercollegiate varsity squash in the United States.

 In March of 1931, the men’s Intercollegiate Squash Racquets Association, later known as the National Intercollegiate Squash Racquets Association (NISRA), was founded.
 This association, which eventually became the Men’s Collegiate Squash Association (MCSA), was initially led by students.
 In the 1950s, control of the association was transferred to coaches.
 The U.S Women’s Intercollegiate Squash Racquets Association, which later became the Women’s College Squash Association (WCSA), was established in 1970.

-In 2017, the WCSA and MCSA dissolved as independent organizations and reformed under a single organization, the Intercollegiate Squash Association, doing business as the CSA.
+In May 2017, the WCSA and MCSA dissolved as independent organizations and reformed under a single organization, the Intercollegiate Squash Association, doing business as the CSA.
+In December 2022, CSA became an independently-managed subsidiary of US Squash, a new corporate structure that formally affiliates squash’s national governing body and its collegiate governing body.

 - 2015: For the first time ever, the Potter Cup (men’s national team championship) is contested between two non-Ivy League Schools, Trinity College and St. Lawrence University.
 In addition, it marked the first time two Division III colleges met to compete for the title.